What Are Casement Windows?

 Choosing the Right Casement Window Features for Your Home

-When you’re in the market for new windows, the array of choices can seem endless, but few match the unique blend of style and function offered by casement windows.
-At Clearwater Exteriors, we know the ins and outs of replacement casement windows and love to guide homeowners through the process of selecting the perfect windows for their space.
-With their side-hinged design, casement windows provide superior ventilation and unobstructed views, making them a beautiful choice for any room.
-They’re also champions of energy efficiency, which is a cornerstone of casement window design.
-But it’s not just about the practical benefits; casement windows enhance your home’s aesthetics too.
-As you consider windows, think about the durability and customization options casement windows provide — from the type of glass to the hardware finishes.
+With their side-hinged design, casements provide superior ventilation and unobstructed views, making them a beautiful choice for any room.
+They’re also champions of energy efficiency, which is a cornerstone of casement design.
+But it’s not just about the practical benefits; casements enhance your home’s aesthetics, too.
+As you consider windows, think about the durability and customization options casements provide — from the type of glass to the hardware finishes.
 Remember, when it’s time to upgrade, replacement casement windows can make a significant impact on energy conservation and the long-term performance of windows in your home.